 Pardon me boy, is that the Chattanooga Choo Choo?

 Track twenty nine, boy you can give me a shine

-That’s pretty clear, though it is possible – not likely, but possible – that the traveler was addressing a young white man.
-What has always struck me is that little bit of racism is a part of a cherished American song that is so familiar to so many people that it doesn’t raise an eyebrow.
+It has always struck me is that this little nugget of racism is an unquestioned part of a cherished American song.
+It is so familiar to so many people that it doesn’t raise an eyebrow.

 The Red Foley song starts this way:

 Have you ever passed the corner of Fourth and Grand?

 Where a little ball o’ rhythm has a shoe-shine stand

 People gather ’round and they clap their hands